 1Track budget on the go.
 As long as you have your cellphone you have access to your budget.
 Super handy when you want something and need to make sure you have the money to pay for it.

 2 For cash back app users, Wismo app helps track cashback app savings.
 You can add a category for income with your favorite cashback app, and another category for expenses for the same app.
 Basically, by tracking how much is spent on cashback app deals versus total earnings, extreme savers can determine savings from cash back apps.
 Here is how: under income, enter the app name.
 Then start tracking how much you spend on the app deals, and how much you’re getting back from it.
 Its super easy to use and customize this app.
 You can even track what you do with your earnings.
 You can also choose to add a subcategory under groceries for app expenses as well.

 3 Parents can teach teens money skills with Wismo.
 Teens can start learning to manage allowances, earnings from a part time job, savings, and spending money.

-I think overall its a good budget app that’s simple to use.
-I like that I can track my daily expenses by just snapping a picture.
-And since the app is free, its worth trying it out.
+In my opinion what makes Wismo one of the budget apps is that its simple to use.
+I also like that I can track my daily expenses by just snapping a picture, and can track my family’s expenses as well.
+And since the app is free, try it out.